Methamphetamine & Gambling - Interactions and Service Implications

 This Cracks in the Ice webinar explores how use may modify the expression and severity of gambling harm.
 Drawing on recent Australian service-based data, the session examines psychological mechanisms; particularly emotional and the implications for harm reduction and service integration.

-This 1-hour free webinar will be at 12pm Sydney time on Thursday 26th March.
-Following the presentation, there will be a live Q&A session with questions from webinar attendees.
-This webinar will be relevant for health workers, researchers, clinicians in AOD and gambling services, policy professionals, and community members interested in co-occurring harm.
+This 1-hour free webinar was held on Thursday 26th March 2026.
+This webinar contains information that might be relevant for health workers, researchers, clinicians in AOD and gambling services, policy professionals, and community members interested in co-occurring harm.